benmcollins/libjwt/README.md

     ...

 ### Common
-If you have *libcheck* installed, both targets will compile the test suite which you can run using the ``check`` target.
+If you have *libcheck* installed you can compile the test suite which you can run using the ``check`` target.

-Both build systems will auto detect *OpenSSL* and *GnuTLS* and use one or both.
+CMake will auto detect *OpenSSL* and *GnuTLS* and use one or both.
+There are CMake options to force either one on or off.
-Each build system has a way to force-enable (error if not found) or force-disable either library.